Text Size

 Jayapatākā Swami: Three external and three internal?

 Vidvān Gaurāṅga Dāsa: No… no…, that desire to relish the mood of Rādhārāṇī and those three internal desires.
-In the heading in Caitanya-caritāmṛta he identifies that vāncā-traya, three inner desires of lord Kṛṣṇa.
+In the heading in Caitanya-Caritāmṛta he identifies that vāncā-traya, three inner desires of lord Kṛṣṇa.
 That is described in Ādi-līlā chapter three, I think.
 I can read out that section… there is one verse that describes those three desires.

-Jayapatākā Swami: Vrajendra Nandana Kṛṣṇa after mature contemplation, He decided to fulfill certain desires He had to descend on this planet and for this purpose he ordered different seniors to take birth before Him such as [Śrī Śacīdevī, Jagannātha Miśra, Mādhavendra Purī, Keśava Bhāratī, Īśvara Purī, Advaita Ācārya, Śrīvāsa Paṇḍita, Ācāryaratna, Vidyānidhi and Ṭhākura Haridāsa.]
-His mother and father, Śacīdevī and Jagannātha Miśra, His grandfather Spiritual Master Mādhavendra Purī, His sannyāsa-guru Keśava Bhāratī Mahārāja, His mantra-guru Īśvara Purī Mahārāja, His incarnation and person who called Him into the material world Advaita Ācārya, and senior Vaiṣṇava of the Navadvīpa Śrīvāsa Paṇḍita, another senior Vaiṣṇava who is his maternal uncle Ācārya Ratna, another senior Vaiṣṇava Vidyānidhi and the spiritual master of the holy name Haridāsa Ṭhākura.
+His mother and father, Śacīdevī and Jagannātha Miśra, His grandfather Spiritual Master Mādhavendra Purī, His sannyāsa guru Keśava Bhāratī Mahārāja, His mantra guru Isvara Purī Mahārāja, His incarnation and person who called him into the material world Advaita Ācārya, and senior vaiṣṇava of the Navadvīpa Śrīvāsa Paṇḍita, another senior vaiṣṇava who is his maternal uncle Ācārya Ratna, another senior vaiṣṇava Vidyānidhi and the spiritual master of the holy name Haridāsa Ṭhākura.

-He also called Upendra Miśra, who acted as his paternal grandfather, father of Jagannāth Miśra and seven other sons.
+He was also called Upendra Miśra who acted as his paternal grandfather, father of Jagannāth Miśra and seven other sons.
 He was the resident of Śrīhaṭṭa and the spiritual grandfather of Kṛṣṇa in Dvāpara-yuga līlās pastimes by the name of Parjanya.
 And to this day there are members of his family, descendants of his family who live in the region of Śrīhaṭṭa which is now commonly known as Sylhet.
 So, his 5th son Jagannātha Miśra went to live by the side of the Ganges in the holy city of Navadvīpa.
-New paragraph!

-Vidvān Gaurāṅga Dāsa: (reading Cc. Ādi-līlā 13.59 verse and translation).
+Vidvān Gaurāṅga Dāsa: (reading CC Ādi-līlā 13.59 verse & translation).

-Jayapatākā Swami: Jagannātha Miśra was the residence of all good qualities, it was said that the good qualities of Kaśyapa, the father of Upendra, the good qualities of the father of Lord Rāmacandra King Daśaratha, the good qualities of Vasudeva the father of Vāsudeva, the form of Kṛṣṇa in Dvāpara-yuga and all good qualities of Nanda Mahārāja who was acting as the father of Kṛṣṇa in Vṛndāvana.
-All these great personalities good qualities were brilliantly, effulgently present in the personality of Jagannātha Miśra.
+Jayapatākā Swami: Jagannātha Miśra was the residence of all good qualities, it was said that the good qualities of Kaśyapa, the father of Upendra, the good qualities of the father of Lord Rāmacandra King Daśaratha, the good qualities of Vasudeva the father of Vāsudeva, the form of Kṛṣṇa in Dvāpara-yuga and all good qualities of Nanada maharaja who was acting as the father of Kṛṣṇa in Vṛndāvana, all these great personalities good qualities were brilliantly, effulgently present in the personality of Jagannātha Miśra.

-Vidvān Gaurāṅga Dāsa: (reading Cc. Ādi-līlā 13.60 verse and translation).
+Vidvān Gaurāṅga Dāsa: (reading CC Ādi-līlā 13.60 verse & translation).

 Jayapatākā Swami: The very chaste wife Śacīdevī who was the daughter of Nīlāmbara Cakravartī who was the famous astrologer at that time and the reincarnation of Garga Muni.
-So mother Śacī, she had all good qualities and she was non-different from Devakī and other great mothers of the Lord.
-She is known as the mother of the whole universe, Jaganmātā.
+So mother Śacī, she had all good qualities and she is non-different from Devakī and other great mothers of the Lord.
+She is known as the mother of the whole universe, Jaganmāta.
 She was very beautiful and she was the embodiment of pure devotion for the Lord, she is very faithful to her husband.

-Vidvān Gaurāṅga Dāsa: (reading CB. Ādi-khaṇḍa 2.136, 137 verse and translation).
+Vidvān Gaurāṅga Dāsa: (reading CB Ādi-khṇḍa 2.136, 137 verse & translation).

-Jayapatākā Swami: So, Jagannātha Miśra was the reservoir of brahminical good qualities; he was very faithful to his gṛha household duties and he would give charity to all people who needed help in serving Lord Viṣṇu.
+Jayapatākā Swami: Jagannātha Miśra was the reservoir of brahminical good qualities; he was very faithful to his gṛha household duties and he would give charity to all people who needed help in serving Lord Viṣṇu.

 - END OF TRANSCRIPTION -